BLOG

 2. No One Can Explain Your Marketing Plan

-If three people on your team give three different answers to “What’s our marketing plan?”, you don’t have a plan.
+If three people on your team give three different answers to “What’s the marketing plan?”, you don’t have a plan.
 You have disconnected efforts.

 3. Rising CPA With No Diagnosis